 N. Rafiq – Co-Founder

 N. Rafiq (Umm Nura) (BA, BEd, MA) started the Jannah Jewels series at her kitchen table in 2009.
 Her family’s mission is to create engaging Islamic children’s books with relatable, God-loving, and diverse Muslim characters.
-As an educator for over 15 years in numerous public and private school settings, her notable work was teaching at a school that strengthens learning capabilities through the science of neuro-plasticity.
-Now, as a Certified Holistic Education Consultant, she regularly mentors parents on how to give their children a spiritually-rich, nature-inspired, and hands-on-learning education at home through personal inquiry, story, art, nature and play.
-This joy in home education stemmed from writing her MA thesis which explored Spirituality in Education with a focus on West African pedagogy.
+With over 17 years of teaching experience in numerous public and private school settings, with her most notable work teaching at a school that strengthens learning through the science of neuroplasticity, she is also a Certified Holistic Education Consultant for Home Education parents.
+She regularly mentors parents on how to give their children a spiritually-rich, nature-inspired, and hands-on-learning education at home through personal inquiry, story, art, nature and play.
 Currently, she is pursuing knowledge in Unani Tibb: Whole-Person Healthcare and Medicine.
-In her spare time, she enjoys playing basketball, sampling coffee beans, hiking, and dedicating herself to God and His Messenger ﷺ.
+In her spare time, she enjoys playing basketball with her active kids, sampling coffee beans, hiking, and dedicating herself to God and His Messenger ﷺ.
 Her extensive travels around the world, love of history, and her adventurous children inspired her to start the series with her husband.

 R. Haleem – Co-Founder, Technology, Administration